atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/retrieve-booking.md

 - **Type:** Array of Objects
 - **Required:** Yes
 - **Description:** A list of payment method options, including details of service fees and ticket fares per method.
-- **Constraints:** Must contain at least one payment option supported for the transaction.
 - **Default:** None
 - **Example:**
   ```json